CSUSBIndependentStudy/centos/GIT.md

     git config --global push.default current

 Get the instructor's public key; assume it is _zed.pub_.
-Assume that Zed is teaching a course numbered CSE 201, so we use the name _201_ as the name of the repository.

 Create skeleton files to be copied to home directories of new accounts.
 As root, do the following.